Green Tier frequently asked questions

 Superior environmental performance is broad enough that most environmental goals can help accomplish at least one of the nine outcomes, but as long as you make the connection to at least one outcome, your report can be accepted.

-- We have long-term goals with 5-year or longer target dates for completion.
+- We have long-term goals with five-year or longer target dates for completion.
 On one of our goals we have yet to implement the changes to move the needle toward improvement, should we drop this goal from our report?